qiqishi-cmu/travelgene/README.md

 # travelgene

-code sharing and evaluating repository for travel gene.
+code sharing and evaluating repository for travel gene..